dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_secure_boot.rst

   database (optional, list, None)
-    A list of absolute paths of the Database certificate file for UEFI secure boot.
+    A list of absolute paths of the Allowe Database(DB) certificate file for UEFI secure boot.

     Directory path with write permissions if \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .

   disallow_database (optional, list, None)
-    A list of absolute paths of the Disallow Database certificate file for UEFI secure boot.
+    A list of absolute paths of the Disallow Database(DBX) certificate file for UEFI secure boot.

     Directory path with write permissions if \ :emphasis:`export\_certificates`\  is \ :literal:`true`\ .